rjfarmer/pyAstroApi/README.md

 a = articles.journal(search="^farmer year:2020")
 ````

 The `search` field can be any standard ADS query.
-The object `a` is now a `journal` which is a dict-like object of `article`.
+The object `a` is now a `journal` which is a dict-like object of `article`'s.
-A `journal` can be accessed either by bibcode key:
+A `journal` can be accessed either by specifying the bibcode:

 ````python
 paper = a["2020ApJ...902L..36F"]